Phone —(732) 200-2754Email —[email protected]Member sign-in

 Hours of Service records (Part 395)

 ELD records for the last six months (or paper logs where exempt).
 Retained per § 395.8(k).
 Auditor will sample 7–14 days and look for falsification, missing logs, or exceeding the 11/14/70 limits.
+Operating with no record of duty status where one is required (§ 395.8(a)) is on the automatic-failure list.

 9. 09